 Personal injury victims may obtain compensation for their non-economic damages.
 This can cover their emotional trauma, pain and suffering, mental anguish, loss of enjoyment in life, and the loss of the ability to pursue their hobbies, goals, and career aspirations.

 If a person dies as the result of their injuries, their surviving family members may be eligible for wrongful death damages.
 This can include funeral costs, end-of-life medical care, and hospital stays, and the loss of the deceased person’s financial and emotional support.
-Regardless of the extent of a victim’s damages, an experienced personal injury attorney in South Carolina could help determine what compensation may be appropriate.
+Regardless of the extent of a victim’s damages, an experienced local lawyer could help determine what compensation may be appropriate.

 Regardless of how your personal injury occurred, a skilled South Carolina personal injury accident lawyer could help investigate what happened and who may be responsible.
 By working with a skilled attorney, you could give yourself the best chance of getting the compensation you deserve for your injuries.
 To learn more, call today.